 Once your painting is next in the queue, the painting process will begin.
 If you’d like, stages of the painting can be shared.
 Some people like to be surprised, with the completed work being shown when finished.
 It makes no difference to me.
 I encourage you to choose whichever meets your needs during the painting process.
 Painting time varies depending on season, size, and complexity of the piece.

 Once the painting is complete, the proper archival fixative will be applied.
 Drying time varies depending on medium.
-Once dry, it will ship out, packed, protected, insured.
+Once dry it will be shipped, packed, protected, and insured.